The best place to start on project anatomy is to create a blank project.

 You can create additional applications in sub-folders.
 However they will be development only since they will not be deployed by the

 Angularity generates other directories as part of its build process.
-These are prefixed with app
+These are prefixed with app, such as app-build

 All other directories are considered your local library.
-These files must be require()
+These files must be require()d or @imported into index.js

 Git Ignore